-Why Story Makes a Difference
+Why Storytelling Makes a Difference

 As soon as early humans had language, they started telling stories.
 Anthropologists speculate they helped us learn from others.
 Tales of danger would teach people to take precautions while reports of a newly discovered food source would motivate them to seek it out.
 From those earliest days, story has been central to our culture.

-Stories build community.
+Stories build community

 When we hear or read someone’s personal history, we put ourselves in it and imagine the feelings and actions of the narrator.
 It becomes a kind of shared experience that brings us together.